Viewing course details for 2024 year of entry

 During your first year, your weekly timetable will typically consist of:

-Outside of teaching hours, you will learn independently through self-study which will involve reading articles and books, working on projects, undertaking research, and preparing for assessments including coursework, presentations and exams.
+Outside of teaching hours, you’ll learn independently through self-study which will involve reading articles and books, working on projects, undertaking research, and preparing for assessments including coursework, presentations and exams.

 Your independent learning is supported by the library and study hub, laptop hire, and with online materials in MyUniHub.